dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 Basic git configuration (required)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Git will be installed as one of dependencies.
+Git is installed as one of dependencies of the base setup.
 It is used by GAR to make source patching easier.

-Provide basic configuration for git:
+The required configuration for our usage of git is:

 ::